rohiitgitam014/Auto-ML-Web-App/README.md

 Accessibility: Empowers non-technical stakeholders to explore predictive analytics.

 Scalability: Can be reused across departments for different datasets and use cases (e.g. churn prediction, sales forecasting, credit scoring).

+Conclusion

+The Auto ML Prediction App provides an efficient and user-friendly solution for applying machine learning to business data.
+By automating key steps—such as data cleaning, model selection, training, and evaluation—the app makes predictive analytics accessible to a wider range of users, including those without technical expertise.

+With just a few clicks, decision-makers can uncover patterns in their data, forecast future outcomes, and support strategic initiatives with data-driven insights.
+Whether used for classification tasks like customer churn prediction or regression use cases such as sales forecasting, this tool streamlines the workflow from raw data to actionable intelligence.

+As organizations increasingly adopt data-driven strategies, tools like this empower teams to innovate faster, reduce dependency on technical resources, and make smarter decisions with confidence.